HadesGuard/0g-ai-agent-idea/ALLORA_COLLAB.md

-# Collaborating with Allora Network for Topic Outputs
+# Collaborating with Allora Network

 The collaboration with **Allora Network** to integrate its topic outputs into the **AI-Powered Restaking Optimization Agent**, a tool for automating multi-layer restaking in DeFi to optimize profits and assess risks.
 The focus is on leveraging Allora’s precomputed inferences (e.g., yield predictions, risk scores) to enhance the agent’s functionality.